EYE EXAMS FOR KIDS

 Did you know that children do not need to know the alphabet to have their eyes examined?
 The optometrist has several child-friendly ways to measure and assess their vision!

-How kids eye exams are different
+How eye exams for kids are different…

 Eye exams for kids may differ in technique, but essentially the Optometrist is testing for all the same things they do for adults.
 And since we want to make both you and your child comfortable, we put in every effort for their eye exam to be friendly and fun so that they are excited to come back for routine check-ups!